SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Expecting__: String

-__Requirements__: Expecting string defined to be a screen defined under screens
+__Requirements__: Expecting string defined to be a screen defined under screens.
+Should always be the initial screen when starting AutomationObject::Framework

 __Description__: